These are the notes from my attempts to save the sculpture of the Century of Light.

 recounting what it was like making electronic artworks in those early

-late 1970s.
-One, the Senate Piece, was a wonderful success in
+that I could recount.
+One, the Senate Piece, is a famous success

-every way.
-The other, the Century of Light, was a sad
+with a happy ending.
+The other, Century of Light, was a

 love to read about failures.
 They're more